 Live from Vatnagarðar, Live Album (2013)

-'Live from Vatnagarðar' was the band’s first live album, recorded at Studio Sýrland, only a few doors down from my former residence in Reykjavík.
+‘Live from Vatnagarðar’ was the band’s first live album, recorded at Studio Sýrland, only a few doors down from my former residence in Reykjavik.
 With stunning panoramas of Mt.
 Esjan, Studio Sýrland is one of the city’s premier recording studios, having in the past entertained such superstars as Brit-Pop’s Blur and eighties Norwegian outfit, A-ha.

-Of particular note from the live album is an acoustic version of 'Little Talks', as well as Ragnar's vicious vocalizations on 'Mountain Sound' and an alternative version of the single 'King & Lionheart.'
+Of particular note from the live album is an acoustic version of ‘Little Talks’, as well as Ragnar’s vicious vocalizations on ‘Mountain Sound’ and an alternative version of the single ‘King & Lionheart’.
 The remaining songs are, all in all, as performed as they are in concert.
 The album was released digitally through Republic Records and, though it sports a nostalgic atmosphere, fans of OMAM are unlikely to find any real development in their musical direction here.

 - See also: Reykjavik Folk Festival 2017